-Default Value: active

-acti ve The values of UserData and ConnID attributes are taken from the consultation call.

-The values of UserData and ConnLD attributes are taken from ori gi nal the original call.

-active-dataori qi nal -cal I The value of the UserData attribute is taken from the consultation call and the value of ConnLD attribute is taken.

-from the original call.

-current If the value of current is specified, the following occurs:

-• Before the transfer or conference is completed, the UserData and ConnID attributes are taken from the consultation call.

-• After the transfer or conference is completed, EventPartyChanged is generated, and the UserData and

-ConnID are taken from the original call.
+Default Value: active Valid Values: active The values of UserData and ConnID attributes are taken from the consultation call.
+The values of UserData and ConnID attributes are taken from original the original call. active-data-The value of the UserData attribute is taken from the original-call consultation call and the value of ConnLD attribute is taken from the original call. current If the value of current is specified, the following occurs: • Before the transfer or conference is completed, the UserData and ConnID attributes are taken from the consultation call. • After the transfer or conference is completed, EventPartyChanged is generated, and the UserData and ConnID are taken from the original call.